svcuriouscat/svcuriouscat.github.io/data/home.md

 Main goals of the project:

-- repair and restore the boat to bring her to her original glory (and better!)
 - reverse-engineer and open-source the vessel
 - promote use of titanium
+- repair and restore the vessel to bring her to her original glory (and better!)
 - be self-sufficient and operate solely on electric power
 - try out cutting-edge marine tech